albertodebortoli/rubiks-cube-solution/README.md

 #Algorithm

-1. complete a face (colors on the edges must be correct)
+1. Complete a face (colors on the edges must be correct)
-2. fix centers on each face (max 2 moves)
+2. Fix centers on each face (max 2 moves)
-3. fix angles of opposite face to face at 1
+3. Fix the angles of the face opposite to the completed one
-4. fix colors of angles of opposite face to face at 1
+4. Fix the colors of angles of the face opposite to the completed one
-5. fix remaining edged rotating them clockwise or counterclockwise 3 by 3
+5. Fix the remaining edges

 ### 1. Complete a face